Depression- Everything You Need to Know

 - Insomnia or sleep problems

-Light therapy often works for people who have seasonal depression.
-Light therapy, or phototherapy, involves the person sitting in front of a light for an extended amount of time each day.
-Light therapy is best done in the mornings as evening light therapy treatments may cause a person to have insomnia.
-If light therapy and spending more time outdoors does not help, anti depression medication may be given.
+Light therapy often works for those who have seasonal depression.
+Light therapy, or phototherapy, involves sitting in front of a light for an extended amount of time each day.
+Light therapy is best done in the mornings as evening light therapy treatments may cause insomnia.
+If light therapy and spending more time outdoors does not help, anti-depression medication may be given.

-If you think that you have seasonal depression you should talk with your doctor to rule out other forms of depression.
-Here are some steps you can take to prevent and/or help seasonal depression once you have been diagnosed with it:
+If you think you have seasonal depression, talk with your doctor to rule out other forms of depression.
+Here are some steps you can take to prevent and/or help seasonal depression once you have been diagnosed:

 - Spend more time outdoors, even if it is cloudy.